-49. Without prejudice to collective bargaining agreements, it shall be the duty of an employer of a seafarer and an owner of a ship to ensure that a seafarer is paid at least a minimum basic wage.
+49. Without prejudice to collective bargaining agreements, it shall be the duty of an employer of a seafarer and an owner of a ship to ensure that a seafarer is not paid less than the determined minimum basic wage.

 50. (1) For the purpose of this rule, the term: